DeadmanXXXII/Ransomeware_Defense/README.md

-# Ransomeware_Defense

-## These scripts are for catching encryption keys made on a system and sending them off network.

-This has been derived from the same system ransomware uses.
-When the key is generrated in a readable logic it sends one to the CISO's phone if they wish.
-Stay one step ahead have a key catcher.

 ## Ransomware Defense Lab 1

 Using these defense systems, you can test their legitimacy on a cloud resource to avoid damaging your own equipment.